Özer Hurmacı: Fenerbahçe

 On 15 June 2009, Hurmacı was transferred to Fenerbahçe for €6.2 million and in exchange Fenerbahçe sent İlhan Parlak and Özgür Çek.
 On 23 December 2009, he scored his first two goals for Fenerbahçe against Altay.
 On 17 October 2011, he scored a goal against Mersin İdman Yurdu from 48 metres.

 Kasımpaşa

 On 25 August 2012, Hurmacı joined Kasımpaşa.

 On 12 March 2022, he announced his retirement out of professional football via his social media account.

 International career

 Holding both Turkish and German citizenship, Hurmacı was free for both nations to be selected into their youth national teams.
-Eventually he was called up twice to the U20 Turkish National Team squad in 2005.
+Eventually he was called up twice to the Turkey national U17 team in 2005.
 Subsequently, U21 manager Hami Mandıralı promoted Özer to the U21 squad where he has been capped six times.

 Style of play

 Hurmacı was notable for his dribbling, and vision on the pitch.
 Quick on the ball and playable to both wings on the pitch.